spotlessmind1975/tic-tac-toe-10liner/docs/source.md

     GOSUB 9 : ENDIF : ENDIF

+At this point we can call the routine which shows the symbol that is currently playing (at line 9), to update the screen.

 ## UPDATE THE GAME BOARD (LINES 4-5)

     FOR y = 0 TO 2 : FOR x = 0 TO 2 : k = y * 3 + x